Meet the Board

 Thamesbank’s governance and direction is made by its voluntary board members.
-The board meets on a regular basis and discusses a range of issues around service, personal finance and what our members would benefit from.
+The board meets on a regular basis and discusses a range of regulatory issues.

 Mukesh, previously Councillor & Deputy Mayor of the London Borough of Hounslow (2017/18), has a Masters Degree in Management & IT, and also holds a specialist qualification of Certified Information Security Manager.